joyal-mathew/py16/README.md

 # Py16

 An assembler and emulator for a fake machine used in my python course.
+You can [try it online](https://joyal-mathew.github.io/py16/).

 ## Specifications